Technology Advisory Board

 Most recently he was honored by being appointed to the Board of Governors of the prestigious Silicon Valley Capital Club in San Jose, CA. He also serves as Consultant to the Silicon Valley Strategic Advisors organization, a recent spin-off of the global Semiconductor Equipment and Materials International trade organization.

-Todd and his wife Karen split time between their residences (and wine cellars) in Albany and San Jose and have one daughter who will be a double major senior at the University of Buffalo.
+Todd and his wife Karen split time between their residences (and wine cellars) in Albany and San Jose and have one daughter who has completed a double major in Chemical Engineering and Business Administration at the University of Buffalo.

 Dr. David K. Lam